yonaiky/MiAppMusica/README.md

 Therefore, **_improvised_** flavor is introduced.
 This will help me keep track of upstream branch while letting me port some (or most) of new changes to legacy _kbuild_ flavor.

-## 📲 BE CAREFUL!
-## RiMusic is not present on Google Play Store, do not search and download RiMusic on Google Play Store because they are fake clones to steal your money and personal information.

 ## ✨ Features
 - **Multilingual:** English, Italian, German, Russian, French, Spanish, Czech, Turkish, Romanian and more.
 Contributions for other languages are welcome
 - UI Mode, swtich from RiMusic to classic ViMusic style, viceversa